 ii.
-In view of the above examination, it is evident that the school does not has adequate funds for meeting all the operational expenditures for the FY 2022-23.
-In this regard, the directions issued by the Directorate of Education vide circular no. 1978 dated 16.04.2010 states that,
+In view of the above examination, it is evident that the school does not have adequate funds for meeting all the operational expenditures for the FY 2022-23.
+In this regard, the directions issued by the Directorate of Education vide circular no. 1978 dated 16 April 2010 states that,

-"All Schools must, first of all, explore and exhaust the possibility of utilising the existing funds/reserves to meet any shortfall in payment of salary and allowances, as a consequence of increase in the salary and allowance of the employees.
+"All Schools must, first of all, explore and exhaust the possibility of utilising the existing funds/ reserves to meet any shortfall in payment of salary and allowances, as a consequence of increase in the salary and allowance of the employees.
 A part of the reserve fund which has not been utilised for years together may also be used to meet the shortfall before proposing a fee increase."

-AND WHEREAS, in the light of above evaluation which is based on the provisions of DSEA, 1973, DSER, 1973, guidelines, orders and circulars issued from time to time by this Directorate, it was recommended by the team of Chartered Accountants along with certain financial suggestions that were identified (appropriate financial impact has been taken on the fund position of the school) and certain procedural suggestions which were also noted (appropriate instructions against which have been given in this order), that the sufficient funds are not available with the School to carry out its operations for the academic session 2022-23.
+AND WHEREAS, in the light of the above evaluation, which is based on the provisions of DSEA, 1973, DSER, 1973, guidelines, orders, and circulars issued from time to time by this directorate, it was recommended by the team of chartered accountants, along with certain financial suggestions that were identified (appropriate financial impact has been taken on the fund position of the school) and certain procedural suggestions which were also noted (appropriate instructions against which have been given in this order), that sufficient funds are not available with the school to carry out its operations for the academic session 2022-23.
 Accordingly, the fee increase proposal of the school may be accepted.

-AND WHEREAS, it is noticed that the school has incurred INR 1,89,38,281 towards building renovation and misutilization of development fund in contravention of Rule 177 of DSER, 1973 and other orders issued by the departments from time to time.
+AND WHEREAS, it is noticed that the school has incurred INR 6,66,54,999 incurred for payment of rents and recoverable from society in contravention to the provisions of DSEAR, 1973 and other orders issued by the departments from time to time.
 Therefore, the school is directed to recover the aforesaid amount from society/ management.
 The receipts along with copy of bank statements showing receipt of the above-mentioned amount should be submitted with DoE, in compliance of the same, within 30 days from the date of issue of this order.
 Non-compliance with this direction shall be viewed seriously as per the provision of DSEAR, 1973 without providing any further opportunity of being heard.

 AND WHEREAS, considering the financial situation and existing deficiencies and keeping in view that salary and other employee's benefits can be paid to the teachers and staff smoothly, the fee hike is allowed to the school with the suggestions for improvement.
-The school is hereby further directed that the additional income received on account of increase fee should be utilized at first instance only for payment of salary and salary arrears and submit the compliance report within 30 days from the date of issue of this order
+The school is hereby further directed that the additional income received on account of increase fee should be utilized at first instance only for payment of salary and salary arrears and submit the compliance report within 30 days from the date of issue of this order.

 AND WHEREAS, it is relevant to mention charging of any arrears on account of fee for several months from the parents is not advisable, not only because of the additional sudden burden fall upon the parents/students but also as per the past experience, the benefit of such collected arrears is not passed to the teachers and staff in most of the cases as was observed by the Justice Anil Dev Singh Committee (JADSC) during the implementation of the 6th CPC.
-Keeping this in view, and exercising the powers conferred under Rule 43 of DSER, 1973, the Director (Education) has accepted the proposal submitted by the school and allowed an increase in fee by 14% to be effective from 01 October 2022.
+Keeping this in view, and exercising the powers conferred under Rule 43 of DSER, 1973, the Director (Education) has accepted the proposal submitted by the school and allowed an increase in fee by 6% to be effective from 01 April 2023.